Piyush811999/blog/src/posts/Reading Logs.md

 | 21-10-2025 | [The Brothers Karamazov](https://www.goodreads.com/book/show/4934.The_Brothers_Karamazov)        | upto 65%           | Book-9 (Ch-5,6,7,8,9), Book-10 (Ch-1,2) |

 ### Week-8
 Finished reading [The Brothers Karamazov](https://www.goodreads.com/book/show/4934.The_Brothers_Karamazov), man.
-I know I've read something great, but I just can't put into words what specifically I like about it, For example If I were to recommend it to someone what would I say to them that why they should read it, I don't know!
+I know I've read something great, but I just can't put into words what specifically I like about it, If someone were to ask me would I recommend it I would say yes without a thought, but at this point I don't know specifically why!
 This books is so many things:
 * It's about human nature and various aspects of said nature.
 * It's a philosophical dialogue on topics such a faith and lack of faith.
 * It's a family drama.
-* It's a murder mystery.
+* It's a murder mystery.<br>
-I had gone through so many different emotions while reading this, but when I finished it I was just blank. <br>
+I had gone through so many different emotions while reading this, but when I finished it I was just blank.
+All I know is that I just want to read more Dostoevsky. <br>
 Also resumed reading [The Handmaid's Tale](https://www.goodreads.com/book/show/34454589-the-handmaid-s-tale) which I had started (6 weeks ago) and briefly read but decided to put on hold and read B.K. instead.

 | Date       | Book/s                                                                                    | Pages/Percent Read | Chapters Read                       |